 We operate our television services from the Riley Broadcast Center in Wixom, Michigan, named for the lead donors to our Capital Campaign, George and Dolores Riley.
-We operate a radio station, WRCJ 90.9 FM, in partnership with the Detroit Public Schools at the Detroit School of Arts; and a Midtown TV studio in Detroit in partnership with Wayne State University.
+We operate a radio station, WRCJ 90.9 FM licensed to Detroit Classical and Jazz Educational Radio, LLC., and managed by Detroit Public TV and the Detroit Educational Television Foundation Board of Trustees; a Midtown TV studio in Detroit in partnership with Wayne State University; and our Detroit Bureau is located within the Detroit Historical Museum.
 Our High Definition production truck can go anywhere.

 Our vision is for a community in which people trust public media to help them discover new ideas, make informed decisions, and enjoy enriched lives.

 We offer ten hours ofeach weekday, along with national and international news, PBS favorites and classic films.

 Detroit Public TV is notably active in the community producing educational outreach campaigns that use the power of media to provide knowledge and understanding.that showcase arts, culture, news and analysis; and

 Detroit Public Television is designated as a 501(c)(3) organization.
 DPTV is licensed under the name Detroit Educational Television Foundation WTVS-Channel 56 in Detroit, and operates under the names DPTV, Detroit Public TV, Channel 56, and WTVS and www.dptv.org.

 Detroit Public TV’s HD Production truck can help provide your business or organization with a better way to showcase its products and services.

 Red-yellow-green = quite strong

 Cyan = advisable to move the antenna up to the second floor or attic

 Blue = it's probably necessary to install a good antenna on the roof